 Do you recycle your food jars or toss them straight in the trash?
 What about messy containers like peanut butter jars?
 Are they still worth the trouble to wash out?

-You don’t need to be a rocket scientist to know how to clean out a peanut butter jar.
+You don’t need to be a rocket scientist or Rhodes Scholar to know how to clean out a peanut butter jar.
 You can be practical or more creative when removing that leftover peanut butter.

 Good Old-Fashioned Soap and Water